guardian/coding-exercises/split-the-treasure/README.md

 Write a program that says whether the treasure can be split or not and how the treasure needs to be split

+## Example chests

+[27,7,20] can only be split between two treasure seekers

+[6,3,2,4,1] can be split between two treasure seekers (8 each, [6, 2], [3,4,1]) but not between three or four

+[3,2,7,7,14,5,3,4,9,2] can be split between four treasure seekers, how would the gems have to be different for it to be possible to split between six people?

 ## Bonus question

 Given four treasure seekers and a chest with the following gems: [3,3,3,3,2,2,2,2,2,2,2,2].
 Can the treasure be split?